27 Aug Furnace Repair FAQ’s: Common Problems and Solutions

 Turn the circuit that controls the furnace off and on again.
 Note the position when you got to the box.
 Was it flipped to off or was it in the middle?
 When you flipped the breaker did it stay in the on position?

 If not, your problem is the circuit itself.
-Get yourself a digital multimeter and check the homes circuit wiring.
+Get yourself a digital multimeter and check the home’s circuit wiring.

-The next most common cause of furnace issues are dirty clogged filters.
+The next most common cause of furnace issues is dirty clogged filters.
 When was the last time you changed your furnace filter?
 If you don’t know, or it’s been a long time, this may solve the problem.

 Make sure you get the correct filters for your furnace.
 Remove the old filters and make sure there is no debris left in the opening.
 Insert the new filter and reset the breaker.
-Filters need replacing every 90 days to every month in times of heavy use.
+Filters need replacing every 90 days every month in times of heavy use.

 Now go back to your thermometer and test the furnace.
 Still nothing?
 Let’s move on to our next potential solution.